-- 6. Release the rear brake lever/parking brake lever. - 7.
-Open the throttle gradually and ride slowly.
-Do not open the throttle suddenly or make abrupt turns. - 8.
-To stop, close the throttle and gradually apply both the front and rear brakes.
-Do not abruptly apply the rear brake alone. - 9.
-To shift out of reverse and into neutral, press the upshift switch (5) once to shift into "N" (neutral) gear (the neutral indicator is on.).
+- 10. To stop, pull in the clutch lever/parking brake lever, close the throttle and gradually apply both the front and rear brakes.
+Do not abruptly apply the rear brake by itself. - 11.
+To shift out of reverse into neutral, pull in the clutch lever/parking brake lever and raise the shift lever one click to neutral.
+Make sure that the reverse indicator goes off and the neutral indicator comes on.